 Notes on point sets.

-If a set of points are to be joined together during panelling, they should be coloured the same simple colour, like Red, Yellow, Blue, Green.
+If a set of points are to be joined together during paneling, they should be colored the same simple color, like Red, Yellow, Blue, Green.

-If some points should not be joined together, they should be left un-coloured.
+If some points should not be joined together, they should be left un-colored.